Discover Log Shipping: 10 Best Practices

 Click on the Transaction Log Shipping tab.

-Check and enable this as the primary database in a log shipping setup.
+Check and enable this as the primary database in an LS setup.

 Step 3: Configure the Transaction Log Backup Settings